I name brands and companies for a living — here's what it takes to succeed as a 'professional namer'

-A revealing look at the creative minds and machinations of brand
+A revealing look at the creative minds and machinations of brand name developers.

 I was honored to be interviewed for the premier episode of How Brands are Built.
 In this podcast, I reveal the tools, techniques and best practices that amplify my creativity and promote project success.
 Strongly-held opinions are expressed.